QUESTION ID: IS01

 On the other hand, some scholars claim that the horse was widely domesticated and used in India in the area covered by the Indus-Sarasvati (or Harappan) Civilisation, but this evidence remains unsubstantiated.

 FINAL VIEW: But, based on the above, to say that “there is no evidence of Indus Valley people having been aware of this animal” is WRONG because there is no conclusive evidence that tells us whether they knew about horses, or whether they were aware of horses.
-We have insufficient evidence to claim anything about the connection between horses and Indus valley.
+We have insufficient evidence to claim anything about the connection between horses and the Indus valley.

 Statement 3 is thus incorrect.